 By default, ODC locks the user and closes the session to prevent data writes during table name switching.
 In MySQL mode of OceanBase Database V4.2.5 and later, and earlier than V4.3.0, you can configure the database to avoid data writes by using the

-Create a lock-free schema change task
+Create a online schema change task

 In this section, OceanBase Database Community Edition and OMS Enterprise Edition are used to change the type of the birth column in the student table to date.
 The project name used in this example is odc_4.2.0, and the database name is odc_test.